khalid-bouchajra/CyberSec_Projects/Wazuh_Setup/Wazuh_Setup_Tutorial.md

 ---

-## Step 2: Install VirtualBox and Download Ubuntu 24.04 ISO
+## Step 2: Install VirtualBox and Download Ubuntu 24.04 LTS ISO

-Now that your computer is ready, it is time to set up the lab environment.
+Now that your computer is ready, it’s time to set up the lab environment.
-We will use **VirtualBox** to create and run our Ubuntu virtual machine.
+We’ll use **VirtualBox** to create and run our Ubuntu virtual machine.
-It is free, easy to use, and does not require any registration or payment.
+It’s free, easy to use, and doesn’t require any registration or payment.

-If you already have **VMware** or another virtualization tool, you can use that instead.
+If you already have **VMware**, you can use that instead — it's even better.

----

-### What Is Virtualization
+### What Is a Hypervisor (like Hyper-V)?
-Virtualization allows you to run multiple operating systems on a single computer.
+A **hypervisor** (for example, **Hyper-V**, **VirtualBox**, or **VMware**) allows you to run multiple operating systems on a single computer.
-It works by creating isolated virtual environments that share your hardware resources.
+It does this by creating isolated virtual environments that share your computer’s hardware resources.
-If you are new to the concept, you can find many beginner-friendly explanations online.

----

-### Download VirtualBox
+### Download VirtualBox:
 Download the latest version of VirtualBox from the official website:
 [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads)

-After installation, open VirtualBox and keep it ready for the next steps.

----
+Install it by running the setup file and following the instructions.

-### Download Ubuntu 24.04 LTS ISO
+### Download Ubuntu 24.04 LTS ISO:
 Next, download the Ubuntu 24.04 LTS ISO file, which acts as the installation media for the virtual machine.

 You can download it from the official Ubuntu website:
 [https://ubuntu.com/download/desktop](https://ubuntu.com/download/desktop)

 Save the ISO file in a dedicated folder for your virtual machines.
-Keeping all your ISO files organized will help you manage multiple projects more efficiently.

-Once both files are ready, proceed to the next step to begin creating your virtual machine.
+Once both are ready, proceed to the next step to begin creating your virtual machine.

 ---